IndieJones51/Formula-One-Elo-Ranking/README.md

 ## Phases for project

+This project is in a very early stage.

-1. Acquire Dataset.
+1. Acquire Relevant Features from Dataset.
+(In Progress)

 2. Implement ELO scoring formula.

+3. Analyse and write-up initial findings.

-3. Add Qualifying results as extra feature.
+3. Add Qualifying results as Feature.

-4. Add Fastest Lap
+4. Add Fastest Lap Ranking as Feature.

+5. Create findings into inveractive website.
+(To be defined)